LinuxSwiss/JIT-Sms/README.md

-# JIT-Sms
+PythonClass
-This is a project that functions as a tool for sending bulk SMS to groups of people.
+This is a python lesson project challenge that helps to build up skilss in python.